Italian Ranunculus Corms

 La Dolce Vita: This variety is basically a mix of Salmone and Pastello corms, so you receive the best of both worlds.
 Large blooms in all shades of peach and pink make for a wonderful spring surprise in the garden.

 It takes some gardening know-how to grow this flower, and we will send detailed instructions on how to pre-sprout and plant them.
 We grow our Ranunculus in zone 8b and they do wonderfully when planted in the fall.
 They sprout a small mass of greenery that survives the winter, and then start blooming in late March / early April.
-They are a cool-loving plant, but some folks with extremely cold winters have more success planting them in late winter / early spring.
+They are a cool-loving plant, and folks with extremely cold winters have more success planting them in late winter / early spring.
 Please do some research on your growing zone and how to best grow ranunculus where you live.

 Each unit for purchase is a bag of 10 corms - they range in size from 4/5 - 5/6 and will look sad and pathetic upon arrival.
 But those shriveled spider-looking things will turn into some amazing flowers under the right growing conditions!
 Ours usually bloom heavily for about 2-3 weeks and then continue putting out flowers here and there for another 1-2 weeks.
 Bloom cycle for this plant is heavily affected by the weather, so some years are definitely better than others.
 Here in Oregon we don’t rely on them coming back every year, but we do have a few that pop up every year no matter how harsh the winter was.